cambridge-cares/TheWorldAvatar/Agents/RFIDAgent/README.md

 to explain the set-up of a Postgres database.

 ### Property files
-For running the agent, one property files are required:
+For running the agent, one property file is required:
 - One [property file for the postgreSQL client](#client-properties) defining how to access the database.

 #### client properties